 Milwaukee Foot Doctors Perform In-Depth Diagnosis to Provide the Most Effective Treatment for Your Foot Pain

-If you are experiencing pain on top of your foot, you should make an appointment with your Milwaukee foot doctor at Great Midwest Foot and Ankle.
+If you are experiencing pain on top of your foot, you should make an appointment with your Milwaukee foot doctor at Great Midwest Foot and Ankle Centers.
 Top of foot pain is not normal.
 It’s often an indication of a more serious problem.
 It’s vital to discover injuries such as stress fractures right away for treatment to be most successful.
 If a condition or injury goes untreated, it could develop into a much more serious problem.

 When you meet with our Milwaukee podiatrist he will perform a physical and visual exam.
 Dr. Matteucci will check your gait, weight-bearing and non-weight bearing movements.
 He will ask about recent activities and medical history.
 Muscles, tendons, ligaments and bones in the problem area will be evaluated.
 Depending on the examination X-rays, MRIs or bone scans may be required to rule out specific problems.